Psteinhart/DeveloperEvaluation/README.md

 # Calculation Appication
 This simple web application takes a comma delimited list of numbers and returns the mean, median and mode of that list.

-To start this application navigate to the CalculationClient directory and run `npm install` then `ng serve`
+To start this application navigate to the CalculationClient directory and run `npm install` then `ng serve --open`

 is Licensed under [MIT License]()